ybayle/Scyland3D/paper/paper.md

 # Acknowledgements

 We acknowledge the contribution of SFR Biosciences (UMS3444/CNRS, US8/Inserm, ENS de Lyon, UCBL) facilities: AniRA-ImmOs and Mathilde Bouchet for her help with X-ray microtomography.
+We are thankful to Patrik Huber and Richard Barnes, the two reviewers that helped improved a lot the code and the documentation.

 # References